FaridSafi/react-native-gifted-chat/README.md

 ## "Slack" example

-See the files in [`example-slack-message`](example-slack-message) for an example of how to override the default UI to make something that looks more like Slack -- with usernames displayed and all messages on the left.
+See the files in [`example/example-slack-message`](example/example-slack-message) for an example of how to override the default UI to make something that looks more like Slack -- with usernames displayed and all messages on the left.

 ## Message object